 “United States Department of Transportation studies showed that DST reduces the country’s electricity usage by one percent during each day DST is in effect.”

-Well that’s good — we’ll need that extra electricity to run the air-conditioning an hour earlier.
+Well that's good—we'll need that extra electricity to run the air-conditioning an hour earlier.

-After reading this, someone emailed me this link for more history about DST: http://webexhibits.org/daylightsaving/index.html.
-The first few pages are pretty good, but it doesn’t give a good reason for changing the clocks in the winter.
-I’m all for extra sunlight in the evening — I just think we should stay on “summer-time” year round.
+[update: 2005-04-08] After reading this, someone emailed me this link for more history about DST: http://webexhibits.org/daylightsaving/index.html.
+The first few pages are pretty good, but it doesn't give a good reason for changing the clocks in the winter.
+I'm all for extra sunlight in the evening; I just think we should stay on "summer-time" year round.
 Of course, after reading more about it, my opinion may be based on me living close to the equator.
-Apparently people who have dark, cold winter’s like to shift the clock to maximize sunshine during lunch; whereas sunlight isn’t really a problem for us.
+Apparently people who have dark, cold winter's like to shift the clock to maximize sunshine during lunch; whereas sunlight isn't really a problem for us.